 - Development of gross motor skills

 To make sure each child in class has been acknowledged at least once, Anna Banana Freeze chats with each child and gives them a Massive Monkees sticker at the end of class.

 CLASS TIPS FOR ADULTS

 Hello, adults!
 We ask you to remain with your child during class – to offer encouragement, support and supervision!
-Please keep in mind that our studio can get very warm during spring/summer and cold during fall/winter, so we recommend you and your child dress accordingly.
+Please keep in mind that our dance space may get very warm during spring/summer and cold during fall/winter, so we recommend you and your child dress accordingly.
 Also, bring a water bottle with you to stay hydrated.
-Regardless of the climate, we end up getting a little sweaty!
+Regardless of the season, we end up getting a little sweaty!

 One last thing – we’d like to repeat that there’s no pressure for you or your child to dance.
 Sometimes it might be intimidating to put your heart out on the dance floor in front of others, sometimes we might not be playing the song that gets you in the mood, or maybe inspiration is just not striking you at the moment.
 No worries!
 We get those days, too, and not dancing during the first (or second or third) class doesn’t mean you are not a great dancer!

 We hope to see you and your tiny dancer at our next class! 😉